 After the adjustment, brake should apply fully when lever is approximatively 13 mm (1/2 in) from handlebar grip.
 If not, do not tamper with the brake, contact an authorized dealer.

 Spark Plugs

-Tilt hood and shift to reverse gear to get access to spark plugs.
+Remove console to get access to spark plugs.
 Disconnect wires then remove spark plugs using socket supplied in tool box.

 Check the condition of the plugs.